latte-soft/datamodelpatch/README.md

 ## 🤝 Contributing

-- Contributions to fix buggy code because of decompiler bugs are accepted.
+- Contributions to fix buggy/broken code because of decompiler bugs are accepted.
-- Contributions to make `RobloxScript`-exclusive work on `LocalScript` permissions are also accepted.
+- Contributions to make `RobloxScript`-exclusive code work on `LocalScript` permissions are also accepted.
 - Other contributions can be reviewed to see if they are eligible to merge.

 ## 🚫 Problems